LG G5 OLED TV Review

 We bought and tested the 77-inch LG G5 OLED (OLED77G5WUA), but our results are also valid for the 55, 65, and 83-inch models.
 The massive 97-inch model doesn't have the new primary RGB tandem panel or an MLA layer, so it isn't as bright and doesn't have the same color performance as the smaller models.
 Note that the last three letters in the model number (WUA in this case) vary between retailers and individual regions, but there's no difference in performance.
 All sizes of the TV come with a wall mount instead of a stand in the U.S., but in some regions like Canada, the 55-inch and 65-inch can be purchased with a stand (SUB) or wall mount (WUA).

-There's a 48-inch model (OLED48G56LS) that's only available in the U.K., but that variant doesn't use the new RGB tandem panel, so our results aren't valid for that size.
+There's a 48-inch model (OLED48G56LS) that's only available in the U.K., but that variant doesn't perform the same as the larger sizes, so our results aren't valid for that size.

 Our unit was manufactured in March 2025, as seen on the label.